 Renowned for his intelligent musicianship and incisive dramatic portrayals of a broad operatic, concert, and recital repertoire, British tenor Robert Murray has firmly established himself as one of the most exciting musicians of his generation.
 This season, Murray performed as Mark The Midsummer Marriage in concert with the London Philharmonic Orchestra under Edward Gardner.
-He makes his role and house debut as Florestan Fidelio with the Irish National Opera and performs Schoolmaster/Mosquito/Pasek The Cunning Little Vixen with the City of Birmingham Symphony Orchestra, Haydn Creation with the Handel & Haydn Society, gives recitals at the Wigmore Hall, Lammermuir Festival and Oxford Lieder, and returns to Garsington Opera in the summer of 2022.
+He makes his role and house debut as Florestan Fidelio with the Irish National Opera and performs Schoolmaster/Mosquito/Pasek The Cunning Little Vixen with the City of Birmingham Symphony Orchestra, Haydn Creation with the Handel & Haydn Society, gives recitals at the Wigmore Hall, Lammermuir Festival and Oxford Lieder, and returns to Garsington Opera in the summer of 2022 as Quint and Prologue The Turn of the Screw.
 Further ahead, Murray will make his house and role debuts as Antonio The Tempest at Teatro alla Scala.

 Recent highlights include Quint and Prologue Turn of the Screw with Opera Glassworks under the baton of John Wilson, St John Passion at the Théatre du Châtelet, the staged world premiere of Gerald Barry’s Alice’s Adventures Under Ground at the Royal Opera House, Count Ory Le Comte Ory with Garsington Opera and Beethoven’s Symphony No. 9 with the London Symphony Orchestra and Sir Simon Rattle.